michal-stuglik/targeted-resequencing-with-mips/README.md

 Available scripts are in *ensembl_gene_model* directory

-* Download from ensembl/biomart exon sequences and information about exon coordinates of model species genes.
+* Download from Biomart ENSEMBL exon sequences and information about exon coordinates of model species genes.
 Example of two files for *Xenopus sp.*  can be found in *sample* directory

 * Run *make_gene_model_from_exons.py* to construct gene models (exons from one gene will be merged together) and gff3 file (coordinates of exons on these gene models).